Thokozile23/Final-Project/README.md

 [See full References](#References)

 ---
 ## Simulating a Recommender System

+To explore how feedback loops influence recommender systems—especially in reinforcing popularity bias and limiting diversity—we designed two contrasting models that simulate different algorithmic behaviors.
+These models help illustrate how small design decisions can significantly impact the visibility and variety of recommended content.

 ### 1. Dataset & Setup

-We use a simulated dataset of cereal brand "products" with initial randomized popularity scores to mimic the behavior of user-item interactions in a recommender system.
-This allows us to focus on the **structure and effects** of feedback loops without needing user identifiers.
+We use a simulated dataset of cereal brand "products," each assigned a randomized popularity score at initialization.
+This abstract representation allows us to mimic user-item interactions without relying on real-world user identifiers or behavior logs.
+The controlled setup isolates the effects of algorithmic feedback loops, giving us clearer insight into how certain recommendation strategies can either narrow or expand content diversity over time.

 ### 2. Feedback Loop Simulations

 We created two models to compare behavior:

 - **Model A: No Exploration**
   - Recommends the top 4 products repeatedly based on their score.
+  - Reflects a pure exploitation strategy, where popular items are reinforced through repeated exposure.
-  - Simulates how recommender systems reinforce popular items.
+  - Simulates how recommender systems naturally favor already-popular content, limiting visibility of lesser-known items.

 - **Model B: With Exploration Boosts**
-  - Recommends the top 4 products, but also adds small boosts to 2 low-performing products each round.
+  - Recommends the top 4 products, but also adds small temporary boosts to 2 low-performing products each round.
+  - Encourages exploration by breaking the cycle of popularity reinforcement.
-  - Simulates efforts to promote diversity and disrupt the feedback loop.
+  - Simulates efforts to promote diversity by periodically surfacing less popular or emerging items.

 ➡️ **[Run the simulation → Final Project Sample Code.py](./Final_Project_Sample_Code.py)**

 ### 3. Visualization

 The simulation plots how each product's score evolves over 20 iterations.
-- In **Model A**, the same few products dominate over time.
+- In **Model A**, the same few products dominate over time due to constant reinforcement.
-- In **Model B**, more products stay in the mix due to exploration.
+- In **Model B**, more products stay in circulation thanks to occasional boosts, resulting in a more balanced and diverse recommendation landscape.

 # Model A: Feedbackloop without exploration
 ![Alt Text](https://github.com/Thokozile23/Final-Project/blob/9792dc84ddb20e6288ccb672ad4979e9873934b6/feedback%20loop%20without%20exploration.png)